 Fires are something we all need to be prepared for, especially for those living with roommates, in multiapartment complexes, or working in labs with flammable or combustible materials.
 Fires can start in an instant and spread quickly.
 Sometimes fires can be contained right away with minimal damage.
-Other times, unfortunately, people are in shock and slow to react and the fire can cause major damage.
+Other times, unfortunately, people are in shock and slow to react and the fire can cause major damage or worse.

 Many years ago, a Biophysics student was living with roommates who started a fire in their kitchen while cooking dinner.
 She said the flames were out of control in seconds!
 Luckily, through quick actions, the fire was extinguished quickly and no one was hurt.

-However, in 2011, a neighbor of the Biophysics Administrative Coordinator awoke to smoke in her house.
-She got up and went to the living room and saw flames creeping up the side of her couch.
-After trying, unsuccessfully, to douse the fire herself, she went next door to call 911.
+Unfortunately, in 2011, a neighbor of the Biophysics Administrative Coordinator was not so lucky.
+The neighbor awoke to find flames creeping up the side of her couch.
+After trying, unsuccessfully, to douse the fire herself, she went across the street to call 911.
 Within minutes her entire living room was engulfed in flames, while the neighbors watched helplessly outside.
 The scariest thing is she did not hear her smoke alarm until after she noticed the smoke/fire!
-Luckily, she awoke in time and was able to get out safely.
-Unfortunately, even though the fire department was literally there in minutes from the 911 call, the house and all her belongings were completely destroyed by the fire, smoke, and water used to put out the fire.
+Even though the fire department was there in less than 5 minutes from the call, the house and all her belongings were completely destroyed by the fire, the smoke, and the water used to put out the fire.
 The cause of the fire was never determined, though a short in an electrical outlet/surge protector was suspected.